Circumplanetary disk: PDS 70c

 According to Andrea Isella, lead researcher from the Rice University in Houston, Texas, "For the first time, we can conclusively see the tell-tale signs of a circumplanetary disk, which helps to support many of the current theories of planet formation ...
 By comparing our observations to the high-resolution infrared and optical images, we can clearly see that an otherwise enigmatic concentration of tiny dust particles is actually a planet-girding disk of dust, the first such feature ever conclusively observed."
-Jason Wang from Caltech, lead researcher of another publication describes, "if a planet appears to sit on top of the disk, which is the case with PDS 70c" then the signal around PDS 70c needs to be spatially separated from the outer ring, not the case in 2019.
+Jason Wang from Caltech, lead researcher of another publication, describes, "if a planet appears to sit on top of the disk, which is the case with PDS 70c" then the signal around PDS 70c needs to be spatially separated from the outer ring, not the case in 2019.
 However, in July 2021 higher resolution, conclusively resolved data were presented.

-Possible circumplanetary disks have also been detected around Cha 110913−773444, 2M1207b, J1407b, HD 100546 b, GSC 06214-00210 b, DH Tauri b, AS 209 b, and HD 169142 b.